 There are so many cute, trendy office photos circulating the web.
 Ones where all of the binders are color-coordinated, desks that overlooks a garden or the ocean, gallery walls of art and prints to inspire.
 I have a whole Pinterest board dedicated to cute offices and work spaces.

-Whether you have a big office or a small cubicle, adding a plant or two is an easy way to bring life to a space.
+Whether you have a big office or a small cubicle, you can add greenery to liven up the space.
 I brought in two succulents from home, and the other two plants were provided by my company.
+You can also get an indoor vertical garden in your home if you want to add more greenery or try to find your perfect rimless tank; it can lower your stress levels significantly.

 Some of my favorite photos are in my office — a picture of J and me on our wedding day, one of us in New York, one of my sister Lucy and I in front of Machu Picchu, and another of my sister Carrie and I.